goophile/tidb-aws-benchmark/README.md

 aws_secret_access_key=fakekey
 ```

-You may also need to request AWS to increase your vCPU limit, otherwise the Cloudformation stack may fail to create.

 # Usage

-The easist way is to run the `benchmark.sh` script.
-It creates a Cloudformation stack on AWS, deploy an TiDB cluster, do the benchmark, and delete the AWS stack.
+The easiest way is to run `benchmark.sh`.
+It creates a Cloudformation stack on AWS, deploy an TiDB cluster, do the benchmark, and then delete the AWS stack.

 Or you can run the `main.py` with arguments according to your needs.